Spectroscopy of phase transitions for multiagent systems: Introduction

 Multiagent systems can often exhibit abrupt changes in their behaviour, often corresponding to critical transitions that occur when a parameter, e.g. interaction strength or temperature, passes a certain threshold.
 Such transitions are often associated to cataclysmic events such climate change, market crashes etc~\cite{scheffer2009critical,sornette2006}.
 The importance of developing tools for predicting critical transitions has long been recognized.
 One of the main tools used in order to develop early warning signals for critical transitions is that of linear response theory.

-Following the seminar contribution by Kubo, \cite{Kubo.1966}, linear response theory represents a very powerful framework for studying the properties of statistical mechanical systems by investigating how they respond to external perturbations.
-Linear response theory has been successfully applied to classic problems of solid-state physics and optics~\cite{Lucarini2005} as well as plasma physics and stellar dynamics ~\cite[Ch.5]{BinneyTremaine2008}; see applications of the theory in both equilibrium and out of equilibrium processes~\cite{Ottinger2005,ReviewLinearResponse,Baiesi2013,Cessac2019,RespTheoryVulp,Gottwald2020}.
-Linear response has also been employed to predict the response of the climate system to external forcings~\cite{Leith1975,North1993,gritsun2008b,Lucarini2017,Bodai2020,Lembo2020}.
-Rigorous mathematical foundations for linear response theory have been provided for the case of Axiom A systems \cite{ruelle_nonequilibrium_1998,ruelle_review_2009} and for diffusion processes, both in finite and in infinite dimensions \cite{DemboDeuschel2010, HairerMajda2010}; see also the interesting viewpoint proposed by \cite{Wormell2019}.
+Following the seminal contribution by Kubo \cite{Kubo.1966}, linear response theory represents a very powerful framework for studying the properties of statistical mechanical systems by investigating how they respond to external perturbations \cite{ReviewLinearResponse,Baiesi2013,RespTheoryVulp}.
+Linear response theory has been successfully applied to classic problems of solid-state physics and optics~\cite{Lucarini2005} as well as plasma physics and stellar dynamics \cite[Ch.5]{BinneyTremaine2008}; see some examples of application of the theory in both equilibrium and nonequilibrium systems~\cite{Leith1975,North1993,Ottinger2005,Lucarini2017,Cessac2019,Gottwald2020}.
+Rigorous mathematical foundations for linear response theory have been provided for the case of Axiom A systems \cite{ruelle_nonequilibrium_1998,ruelle_review_2009} (see e.g. \cite{B14} for further developments in the context of deterministic systems) and for diffusion processes, both in finite and in infinite dimensions \cite{DemboDeuschel2010, HairerMajda2010}; see also the interesting contributions \cite{Wormell2019} that bridges the deterministic and the stochastic viewpoints.

-Critical transitions arise when the the spectral gap of the transfer operator of the unperturbed system shrinks to zero \cite{liverani2006,Chekroun2014,Lucarini2016,Tantet2018} as the Ruelle-Pollicott poles ~\cite{Pollicott1985,Ruelle1986}, touch the real axis.
-Near criticality, the negative feedbacks of the system become increasingly ineffective, resulting in arbitrarily large, usually non-Gaussian, fluctuations and a divergence of correlation properties of the system~\cite{Dawson, Shiino1987,MGRGGP2020}.
+Critical transitions arise when the spectral gap of the transfer operator of the unperturbed system shrinks to zero \cite{liverani2006,Chekroun2014,Lucarini2016,Tantet2018} as the Ruelle-Pollicott poles ~\cite{Pollicott1985,Ruelle1986}, touch the real axis.
+Near criticality, the negative feedbacks of the system become increasingly ineffective, resulting in arbitrarily large, usually non-Gaussian, fluctuations and a divergence of correlation properties of the system~\cite{Dawson, Shiino1987,Delgadino2021}.

 In the thermodynamic limit, multiagent system can also undergo a qualitative change of their properties through a different mathematical mechanism, namely phase transitions~\cite{Dawson, Shiino1987}, defined as exchange of stability of nonunique stationary distributions as the parameters of the systems vary; see a detailed analysis in \cite{Carrillo:2020aa}.